Composers

 The following composers have works currently in print by Wolfhead Music:

 Michel Bosc.
-French compoer Michel Bosc (b.
-1963) is largely self-taught.
+French compoer Michel Bosc was born in 1963 and as a composer is largely self-taught.
 A prolific composer, his works cover such diverse registers as chamber music, symphonies, choral music, and music for the theater.
 A member of the Société Marc-Antoine Charpentier, he also is a distinguished music critic and analyst.
-His works have been performed worldwide by such performers and ensembles as Gilles Lefèvre, Aline Fox, Frédéric Tacco, Christian Foulonneau, the brass quintet of the Orchestre National des Pays de Loire, the National Orchestra of Kazakhstan, the Academic Symphony Orchestra of the Ulyanovsk Philarmonia, the European Orchestra, the Orchestre Instrumental d’Ile-de-France, the Orchestre Symphonique Lyonnais, and the Ensemble Gabriele Leone.
+His works have been performed worldwide by such performers and ensembles as Gilles Lefèvre, Aline Fox, Christian Foulonneau, the brass quintet of the Orchestre National des Pays de Loire, the National Orchestra of Kazakhstan, the Academic Symphony Orchestra of the Ulyanovsk Philarmonia, the European Orchestra, the Orchestre Instrumental d’Ile-de-France, the Orchestre Symphonique Lyonnais, and the Ensemble Gabriele Leone.
 Conductor Maximilian Fröschl has described Bosc’s music as possessing “melodic sweetness, polyphonic rigour, and the power of rhythm.”
 [Home Page]

 Frédéric Burgmüller.
 Best remembered today for his melodic pedagogical works for piano, Burgmüller (1806-1874) was considered also an important composer of ballets during his lifetime.
 The Three Nocturnes represent his quentissential command of pre-Romantic harmonic writing.

 Domenico Caudioso.
-Sometimes spelled Gaudioso, little is known about this 18th-century Italian composer — even his place and date of birth have been lost.
+Italian composer of the eighteenth century about whom little is known.
 The G major concerto represents one of his few surviving works and evokes the charming style of mandolin-writing of his period.

 John Craton.
-Contemporary American composer (b.
-1953), Craton studied music theory and composition under John Maltese, Gerald Moore, and Henry Fusner.
+Contemporary American composer, Craton studied music theory and composition under John Maltese, Gerald Moore, and Henry Fusner.
 His compositions typically reflect the English pastoral school “with an American twist,” and his works have been compared to those of Ralph Vaughan Williams and Gustav Holst.
-Craton’s music frequently evokes a curious blend of medieval harmonies with pastoral lyricism and has been performed by such artists and ensembles as Sebastiaan de Grebber, Gertrud Weyhofen, Takumi Mamiya, Lisa Ferrigno, Taichi Fukazawa, Het CONSORT, Filarmonica Mandolini Alba Sapporo, Townsend Opera; and the Netherlands, Bloomington, and Amsterdam Symphony Orchestras.
+Craton’s music frequently evokes a curious blend of medieval harmonies with pastoral lyricism and has been performed by such artists and ensembles as Sebastiaan de Grebber, Lester Turner, John Tabler, Ferdinand Binnendijk, Eva van den Dool, Het CONSORT, Het Orkest van het Oosten, the Filarmonica Mandolini Alba Sapporo, and the Amsterdam Symphony Orchestra.
 [Home Page]

 Geraldine Dobyns.
-Little is known of the life of American composer Geraldine Dobyns (1882-1956).
-What few facts emerge show that she was born in Madison, Louisiana, the fifth of seven children.
+Little is known of the life of American composer Geraldine Dobyns.
+What few facts emerge show that she was born in Madison, Louisiana, in 1883, the fifth of seven children.
 She graduated from the St. Agnes Academy, a prestigious private school in Memphis, Tennessee, in 1900 (presumably with a focus on music) and subsequently taught music in Memphis for several years.
 The three rags, which were published between 1907 and 1909, are the only known surviving works by this remarkable and innovative composer.
 Geraldine married in 1916 and appears to have given up her musical pursuits after that time.
-She and her family moved about a great deal after her marriage (she is found in Los Angeles, Washington, and Dallas over the next few decades), finally spending their retirement years in Shreveport, Louisiana.
+She and her family moved about a great deal after her marriage (she is found in Los Angeles, Washington, and Dallas over the next few decades), finally spending their retirement years in Shreveport, Louisiana, where Geraldine died in 1956.

 Earl R. Drake.
 American violinist and composer (1865-1916).
 Drake was born in Aurora, Illinois, and later studied violin under Schradieck, Hild, and Joachim in Germany, where he also served as Joachim’s accompanist, being equally accomplished as a pianist.
 After several world tours, Drake established a highly successful school of violin and orchestra in Chicago, which flourished during the early years of the 20th century.
 Enormously popular during his lifetime as performer, pedagogue, and composer, his compositions sadly have fallen into obscurity during most of the last 100 years.